dragonpilee/pet_feeder-v5.4_stable/README.md

 - **Requests Library**: Facilitates HTTP requests to fetch the webcam feed from the specified URL.
 - **NumPy**: Utilized for numerical operations, array manipulation, and efficient data handling.
 - **Imutils**: Provides convenient functions for resizing images, an essential task in image processing applications.
+- **Arduino**: Integrated with the ESP8266 microcontroller to enhance functionality or control additional hardware components.

 ### Hardware Stack
 - **ESP8266 Microcontroller**: Powers the pet feeder system, allowing it to connect to the Wi-Fi network and serve the web interface.
 - **Servo Motor**: Controls the opening and closing of the pet feeder to dispense food to the pets.
 - **Webcam**: Provides live video feed for surveillance and interaction with pets.
-- **Power Supply**: Powers the ESP8266 microcontroller and servo motor to ensure continuous operation of the pet feeder system.
+- **Power Supply**: Powers the ESP8266 microcontroller, Arduino, and servo motor to ensure continuous operation of the pet feeder system.
 - **Enclosure**: Provides a housing for the hardware components, ensuring protection and stability.

 ### Installation